Legeind121/BYT-PLTracker/docs/05-GUMROAD-SETUP.md

 Installation Instructions

 STEP 1: INSTALL THE SOFTWARE
-Double-click "PNL-Tracker-Setup-1.0.0.exe" to start installation.
+Double-click "PNL Tracker-1.0.0 Setup.exe" to start installation.
+Windows may show an "Unknown Publisher" warning - click "More info" then "Run anyway".
 Follow the setup wizard prompts.

 STEP 2: WAIT FOR YOUR LICENSE KEY